ctools/ctools/doc/source/users/reference_manual/csphagen.rst

 ``(maxoffset = 4.0) [real]``
-    Maximum offset in degrees of source from camera center to accept the observation
+    Maximum offset in degrees of source from camera center to accept the observation.

 ``stack [boolean]``
-    Specifies whether multiple observations should be stacked (``yes``) or whether run-wise PHA, ARF and RMF files should be produced (``no``)
+    Specifies whether multiple observations should be stacked (``yes``) or whether run-wise PHA, ARF and RMF files should be produced (``no``).

 ``(etruemin = 0.01) [real]``
-    Minimum true energy (TeV)
+    Minimum true energy (TeV).

 ``(etruemax = 0.01) [real]``
-    Maximum true energy (TeV)
+    Maximum true energy (TeV).

 ``(etruebins = 30) [integer]``
-    Number of bins per decade for true energy bins
+    Number of bins per decade for true energy bins.

 Standard parameters